2030 Women's Rugby League World Cup: Background

+In December 2025, the IRL announced a reversal of this decision and will continue holding the three world cup competitions concurrently, thus postponing the 2028 Women's World Cup to 2030.

 Host selection

 On 13 November 2023, the IRL confirmed eight nations had expressed interest in hosting the 2028 World Cup.

 On 28 July 2024, the IRL announced France, Kenya, New Zealand, Papua New Guinea, and South Africa had bid to host the tournament.

 The host nation will be announced at a later date.